For most people who have

 the best way to manage the symptoms.
 It is also helpful to learn all you can

-about IBS so you can effectively communicate concerns and questions to your
+about IBS so you can better share your concerns and questions with your

-careful attention to diet and stress management should help keep your symptoms
+Careful attention to diet, exercise, and stress management should help keep your symptoms

-under control and perhaps even prevent them from coming back.
+under control.
+They may even prevent your symptoms from coming back.